Applying for an auto loan could temporarily ding your score, but paying on time, every time will more than offset that.

 While you’re shopping for the lowest auto loan rates, you may allow multiple lenders to run credit checks and end up with several hard inquiries listed on your credit report.
 That’s OK.

-If you’re shopping for an auto loan, multiple hard inquiries within a 30-day period will generally only count as one when your FICO score is calculated.
+If you’re shopping for an auto loan, multiple hard inquiries within 30 days will generally only count as one when your FICO score is calculated.

-Generally speaking, if you’re shopping for an auto loan within a 30-day period, all those hard inquiries that are listed on your credit report will only count as one when your FICO score is calculated.
+Generally speaking, if you’re shopping for an auto loan within 30 days, all those hard inquiries that are listed on your credit report will only count as one when your FICO score is calculated.
 The Vantage Score has a 14-day rolling window for shopping.
 Play it safe and keep your search brief so that your credit score doesn’t take an unnecessary hit.